freage/java-2D-games/README.md

 Advanced Snake
 -------------
 This version of Snake has levels, with different topologies.
 You need to clear a certain number of points to advance to the next level.
 You can change the number of points to clear at a certain level in `AdvancedSnake.java`, as well as change the order of levels, modify their topology or add new levels.
-You can learn more about the levels [here](doc/snakelevels.md).
+You can learn more about the levels in ["Snake Levels"](doc/snakelevels.md).

 If you hit `restart` (by pressing `space`), you will restart at the same level, not at the first level.
 This is partially for debug purposes, but also because some levels are hard anyway, so I kept it that way.
 If you want to restart at the first level, start a new game by pressing the "Advanced Snake" button.